 If you are using Nginx as your web server, one solution to this error is to update the client_max_body_size setting in your Nginx configuration.
 This setting specifies the maximum size of the request body, in bytes.
 By default, it is set to 1 megabyte (1024 kilobytes).
-If you are trying to upload an image that is larger than this size, you may receive the “server cannot process image” error.
+If you try to upload an image larger than this size, you will get an error.
+The error message state that the “server cannot process image.”

 To fix this error, you can try increasing the client_max_body_size setting in your Nginx configuration.
 Here’s how: